Aug 30, 2024 | Events Category

 - A total of 16 plants from 8 genetic lineages of Scrub Turpentine (Rhodamia rubescens) were dispersed to 5 gardens including new partner Booderee Botanic Gardens.

-- Continued integration of collection, dispersal and monitoring activities between QLD and NSW.
+- Continued integration of germplasm collection, dispersal and monitoring activities between QLD and NSW, including collection of genetic material from healthy R. psidioides appearing in response to drying climate.

-- EpiCollect app monitoring of the ex situ collections at all partner locations enabling spatial aggregation of flowering, fruiting and health data.
+- Continued and improved EpiCollect app training and monitoring of the ex situ collections at all partner locations enabling spatial aggregation of flowering, fruiting and health data.

 - Collection of Native Guava and Scrub Turpentine fruit being sent to Botanic Gardens of Sydney for storage and viability testing.

-- Ongoing monthly meetings of the Myrtle Rust Consortium where members networked and shared information, discussed issues, gave presentations and reported on germplasm collection, propagation, planting, research findings and maintenance of the ex situ collections.
+- Ongoing monthly meetings of the Myrtle Rust Consortium where members networked and shared information, discussed issues and lessons, gave presentations and reported on germplasm collection, propagation, planting, research findings and maintenance of the ex situ collections.
 It also facilitated the submission of collaborative grant applications.

 - Collaboration with UNSW and the BGANZ Collections and Records Management group (BCARM) on a quarterly series of informal virtual get togethers, the “Myrtle Rust Management for Practitioners – open series” which commenced in February 2024, focusing on practical aspects of managing and maintaining a conservation collection of Myrtle Rust susceptible species.